What movies have made over $1 billion?

 How many movies have made over $1 billion?

-As of now, there are over 50 movies that have surpassed the $1 billion mark at the box office.
-This number continues to grow as more films achieve this milestone.
+As of now, there are approximately 50 movies that have surpassed the $1 billion mark at the box office.
+This number continues to grow as more films achieve this remarkable milestone.

-In conclusion, the list of movies that have made over $1 billion at the box office is a testament to the power of storytelling and the enduring appeal of cinema.
-These films have not only entertained audiences but have also left an indelible mark on popular culture.
-As the film industry continues to evolve, it will be fascinating to see which future releases will join this exclusive billion-dollar club.
+In conclusion, the list of movies that have grossed over $1 billion at the box office is a testament to the power of captivating storytelling and exceptional filmmaking.
+These films have not only entertained audiences but have also left an indelible mark on the industry.
+As the film landscape continues to evolve, it will be fascinating to see which future releases join the prestigious billion-dollar club.